Course

 Physiotherapy & sports massage

 We currently work with Bounce Physiotherapy Clinic to provide specialist sports physiotherapy and massage to students throughout the year.
 Sports massage therapy can relieve over-worked muscles and help to maintain a good range of motion and flexibility in the body.
 Regular sessions also allow us to identify and treat any injuries and help us to guide you through your rehabilitation with minimum disruption to your training.
-You will be required to pay *£105 per year towards the cost of your ongoing physiotherapy/massage sessions.
-This is substantially less expensive than attending private sessions and is a vital part of keeping your body fit and healthy throughout your studies. * This was the fee for 2021 entry so may be subject to an inflationary increase for 2022 entry.
+Costs for this will be confirmed later in the year.

 Some injuries can occur due to poor flexibility so it is recommended that you take the time to work on your flexibility before you arrive.
 While it is not compulsory, yoga classes can be a good way of increasing your flexibility or there are books available that can help you with your own practice.